SV

 Correct Answer: A. Self-cleaning and hydrophobicity

-The Lotus Effect is a natural self-cleaning property caused by nanostructures on the surface of leaves.
-It causes water droplets to roll off and take dirt particles with them.
-This principle is used to create self-cleaning paints and waterproof fabrics.
+• **Self-cleaning and hydrophobicity** = The Lotus Effect is a natural self-cleaning property caused by nanostructures on the surface of leaves. • **Key significance** — It causes water droplets to roll off and take dirt particles with them. • 💡 Wrong-option analysis: B: Transparency is a different concept; C: Electrical insulation is a different concept; D: Thermal conductivity is a different concept.